lammps/lammps/doc/src/Fortran.rst

    LAMMPS data is type-, kind-, and rank-checked at run-time via an overloaded assignment operator.
-The pointers returned by this function are generally persistent; therefore it is not necessary to call the function again, unless a :doc:`clear` command has been issued, which wipes out and recreates the contents of the :cpp:class:`LAMMPS <LAMMPS_NS::LAMMPS>` class.
+The pointers returned by this function are generally persistent; therefore it is not necessary to call the function again unless a :doc:`clear` command has been issued, which wipes out and recreates the contents of the :cpp:class:`LAMMPS <LAMMPS_NS::LAMMPS>` class.